HIST 1301. United States History to 1876. 3 Hours.

 HIST 3358.
 Silk Roads to Atlantic World.
 3 Hours.

-This course is an interdisciplinary investigation of the contexts, impulses, and implications of long-distance interplay among cultures in both pre-modern and modern times.
-Students will apply scholarly models of cross-cultural interactions using three specific case studies: the ancient Silk Roads, the trans-Eurasian Mongol Empire, and the trans- Atlantic Columbian Exchange.
+Students engage in an interdisciplinary investigation of the contexts, impulses, and implications of long-distance interplay among cultures in both pre-modern and modern times.
+Students apply scholarly models of cross-cultural interactions using three specific case studies: the ancient Silk Roads, the trans-Eurasian Mongol Empire, and the trans- Atlantic Columbian Exchange.

 HIST 3359.
 Germany at War and Peace.
 3 Hours.

-In this course students examine the history of militarism and warfare in Germany, from the rise of the Prussian state in the 18th century through the present.
-The relationship between warfare and the development of German politics, society, and culture are discussed.
+Students examine the history of militarism and warfare in Germany, from the rise of the Prussian state in the eighteenth century through the present.
+Topics may include the relationship between warfare and the development of German politics, society, and culture.
 Major historical figures include Frederick the Great, Clausewitz, Otto von Bismarck, and Adolf Hitler.
 How contemporary, pacifist German politics emerged out of two difficult centuries of warfare is examined.

 Prerequisite: Junior Standing.

-The course will focus on the United States involvement in Southeast Asia from 1945 to 1975.
-In particular, it will deal with the issues of nationalism and communism in Southeast Asia, the first Indochina war between the French and Vietnamese, the United States military effort in Indochina from 1965 to 1975, and the postwar political, economic, and social problems in the region.
-The course will also deal with the impact of the Vietnam War on American culture and foreign policy.
+Students examine the United States involvement in Southeast Asia from 1945 to 1975.
+Topics may include the issues of nationalism and communism in Southeast Asia; the first Indochina war between the French and Vietnamese; the United States military effort in Indochina from 1965 to 1975; the postwar political, economic, and social problems in the region; the effect of the Vietnam War on American culture and foreign policy.

 HIST 3362.
 The Middle East, 500 - 1700.
 3 Hours.

-This course will study the political, social, economic, and cultural development of the Middle East from the eve of the rise of Islam through the seventeenth century.
-The course will address such general topics as the following: the Middle East before Islam; the Rise of Islam; the faith and practices of Islam; the Rightly-Guided Caliphs; Shiiah and Sunni Islam; the Umayyad and Abbasid Caliphates; the Crusades and Islam; Islam and the Steppe Empires; the rise and apogee of the Ottoman Empire; and Islam?s initial response to the encroachment of the west.
+Students examine the political, social, economic, and cultural development of the Middle East from the eve of the rise of Islam through the seventeenth century.
+Topics may include the Middle East before Islam; the Rise of Islam; the faith and practices of Islam; the Rightly-Guided Caliphs; Shiiah and Sunni Islam; the Umayyad and Abbasid Caliphates; the Crusades and Islam; Islam and the Steppe Empires; the rise and apogee of the Ottoman Empire; and Islam?s initial response to the encroachment of the west.

-This course traces the development of the British peoples from prehistoric times to the end of the Stuart dynasty.
-While English dominance is a theme, the course also covers the peoples of Wales, Scotland and Ireland.
+Students examine the development of the British peoples from prehistoric times to the end of the Stuart dynasty.
+Topics may include the peoples of Wales, Scotland and Ireland.